Common Sense Media Review

 What's the Story?

-In PROJECT RUNWAY, more than a dozen designers -- ranging from instructors at fashion schools to small-time designers with their own businesses to very young recent grads -- compete in weekly design challenges.
+In each season of PROJECT RUNWAY, more than a dozen designers—ranging from instructors at fashion schools to small-time designers with their own businesses to very young recent grads—compete in weekly design challenges.
 The finalists then create their own lines to present at New York's Fashion Week.
 The winner gets money, a magazine fashion spread, and other prizes.
-Hostess/executive producer Heidi Klum meets with the designers when their challenges are announced and on the runway when their pieces are judged by famous designers, magazine fashion editors, and other celebrity guests.
-Tim Gunn, head of the Parsons School for Design, is the liaison to the designers and guides them through their challenges.
+Host Heidi Klum (replaced by Karlie Kloss in seasons 17-19) meet with the designers when their challenges are announced and on the runway when their pieces are judged by famous designers, magazine fashion editors, and other celebrity guests.
+Tim Gunn, head of the Parsons School for Design, and fashion designer Christian Siriano mentor the designers and guide them through their challenges.

 Is It Any Good?